 Pay attention to trends too!.
 When you see a trend in the media, it would be wise to reach out to companies that stand to make a profit from it.

-While people rag on issues surrounding celebrities like Miley Cyrus or Will Smith smacking Chris Rock, I was contacting gaming devs to see if my services could be used in any spoofs they planned on creating.
+While people rag on issues surrounding celebrities like Miley Cyrus, I was contacting gaming devs to see if my services could be used in any spoofs they planned on creating.

 I did the same during the presidential elections.
 Talk about easy money.

 Yes, I’m telling you to go out there and bend over.
 Give up a percentage of your rights.
-You do want people to help you make money right?
+You do want people to help you make money, right?
 Make it interesting for them.
-Sometimes 20% from profits isn’t enough.
-30% ownership?
+Sometimes 20% of profits isn’t enough.
+30-50% ownership?
 That’s another story.

-If a store clerk earned 3% from every transaction that went through their register and they’d take their job more seriously.
+If a store clerk earned 3% from every transaction that went through their register, they’d take their job more seriously.